 - The procedure is carried out under x-ray.
 This allows the doctor to identify the specific area to be treated.
 It is important that you tell your consultant if there is any possibility that you may be pregnant, as x-rays may harm your baby. - You will be asked to lie down on your front.
 Once you are laying in the correct position, your doctor will prepare the area to be treated with an antiseptic solution which may feel cold. - A local anaesthetic is injected at the site of the procedure.
-This may sting to start with, before your skin goes numb. - It is important that you keep still during the procedure, as a special hollow needle will be carefully inserted under x-ray control in to the correct position.
-A local anaesthetic is then injected over the nerve. - The above may be repeated at different levels on your spine. - A small dressing will be used to cover the injection sites.
+This may sting to start with, before your skin goes numb. - It is important that you keep still during the procedure, as a special hollow needle will be carefully inserted under x-ray control into the correct position.
+A preparation of steroid and a local anaesthetic are injected; this may reduce inflammation and pain. - The above may be repeated at different levels on your spine. - A small dressing will be used to cover the injection sites.
 This can be removed after 24 hours.
 Do not worry if it falls off sooner.